MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/overview-features-apis.md

 #### User Agent
 <!-- alt for "Learn how to" -->
 <!-- why would you do this, what is benefit for end user, what's involved?
 Your app can detect which XYZ and then ABC so that the X is Y. -->
-The user agent is a string that represents the identity of the program on behalf of the user e.g. the browser name.
-In WebView2 you can set the user agent.
+The user agent is a string that represents the identity of the program on behalf of the user, such as the browser name.
+In WebView2, you can set the user agent.

 <!--
 See also: